 - a.
 The full committee initiates and reviews policies and procedures for the Office of Scholarships and Financial Aid. - b.
-The Subcommittee for Appeals hears appeals from decisions regarding awards or policies of the Office of Scholarships and Financial Aid and makes recommendations to the director.
+The Subcommittee for Appeals hears appeals regarding Satisfactory Academic Progress (SAP).

 Subchapter 3-400.
 Appeals to the Committee on Financial Aid to Students a.
-If a recipient of or an applicant for a loan, grant, scholarship, or Federal College Work-Study job administered by the Office of Scholarships and Financial Aid is not entitled to financial aid, the recipient or applicant will be notified in writing of the denial or revocation of aid and of the reason.
+A recipient of a loan, grant, or scholarship administered by the Office of Scholarships and Financial Aid who does not make satisfactory academic progress (SAP) will be notified in writing.
+An appeal process is available to students who do not meet SAP due to extenuating circumstances.

 Sec.
 3-401.
-Procedure for Denial or Revocation
+Procedure for Denial due to not meeting Satisfactory Academic Progress (SAP)